top of page

 i-Qwwhtjv-S.jpg

-We have a record number of courses lined up for Winter/Spring 2024.
-Registration will open at 10:00 AM on December 4.
-Once you have decided which courses you want to take, click on the “Register for Courses” button.
+We have a record number of courses lined up for Winter/Spring 2025.
+Registration will open on December 2 at 10:00 AM.
+Once you have decided which courses you want to take, click on the "Register for Courses" button.
 It will take you to the course registration program.

 If you would like to take a course that is full, please add your name to the waitlist, and we will contact you if a seat becomes available.
 Please do not contact the instructor directly.